Best Slip Joint Knives For Nostalgic EDC

 Made in:USA

-A multi-bladed slip joint feels like a step off the beaten path for Benchmade.
-That might be the reason this is the first Benchmade I’ve ever properly owned.
 This is a similar run to the Buck Saunter, though.
 It’s a new knife with some fairly new materials, but the design feels immediately classic.
 And considering the heft and seamless fit and finish of the thing, I expect it to last long enough to become a dynasty knife (assuming I don’t lose it).

 The blades of the Weekender have biting edges that are great for carving.

-As far as function, the blades on the Weekender are sharp and aggressive.
-They’re just about perfect for chipping away at wood, whether that’s sharpening a stick or carving a spatula.
 The handle has a lot of grip, and a good three to four finger grip (depending on the size of your hand).
 The only problems I ran into are that the blades are a little difficult to pull out if they’re both closed, and the Micarta is really dry so it picks up stains and moisture fast.

 It also doesn’t come with any kind of carry option.
-Not even a leather pouch, so this is a full on pocket floater, glove box gremlin, and tacklebox hermit.
+Not even a leather pouch, so this is a full-on pocket floater, glove box gremlin, and tacklebox hermit.

 Check out our full review of the Weekender for a bit more info.